 For strategic planning, try Toggl Plan’s project view.
 In project view, you can divide a project into segments.
 Each segment can hold multiple tasks, and each task can be assigned to someone on your team, which will help you stay organized.

-Toggl Plan is free for up to 5 members and offers great prices around for teams as small as 10 or as big as 200+.
+Toggl Plan is free for solo users and offers great prices around for teams.
 The price in combination with all the features makes Toggl Plan a must-have for any project manager.

 The SWOT matrix